caxanga334/cvreduxmodified/README.md

 For stable version, check the [releases](https://github.com/caxanga334/cvreduxmodified/releases) tab.
 For development version, download the repository.

+You can also download the latest development version from the [automated builds](https://github.com/caxanga334/cvreduxmodified/actions).

 Feel free to report bugs/give suggestions.

 For contributions, please use pull requests.